-- Do not use any cellphones and switch off them near the server.
+- When using this server, use System ROM v2.00 or later.
+If the version of System ROM is before v2.00 (i.e. v1.XX), this server does not start up.
+If you apply System ROM v1.XX by mistake, contact your maintenance service provider or sales representative. - Do not use any cellphones and switch off them near the server.
 Electric waves from such devices can cause server to malfunction. - Install the server in an appropriate place.
 For details about the installation location, see Chapter 2 Preparations (2.
 Installation and Connection). - Before connecting/removing cables to/from peripheral devices, make sure that the server is off and unplug the power cord, if they are non plug-and-play devices. - Connect the power cord to a 100/200 VAC outlet. - Make sure that the access LED on the server is off before turning off the power or ejecting an optical disk. - Wait for at least 30 seconds before connecting power cord to power outlet after disconnecting it. - If any Uninterruptible Power Supply (UPS) unit is connected, set it to wait for at least 30 seconds before turning on the server after power off. - Do not power off or reset the server, nor disconnect the power cord before POST completes. - Turn off the server and unplug the power cord before moving it. - Regularly clean the server to prevent various types of failure.
 See Chapter 1 Maintenance (2.
 Daily Maintenance) in "Maintenance Guide" for details about cleaning. - Momentary voltage drop may occur due to lightning strike.
-To prevent this, use of UPS is recommended. - In the following cases, check and adjust the system clock before operation. - After transportation - After storage - After the server is used following a period of disuse, in which storage conditions did not conform to those that guarantee server operations (temperature: 10 to 35°C; humidity: 8% to 90%). - Check the system clock approximately once per month.
+To prevent this, use of UPS is recommended. - In the following cases, check and adjust the system clock before operation. - After transportation - After storage - Check the system clock approximately once per month.
 Use of a time server (NTP server) is recommended if high accuracy timing is required by the system. - Observe the storage conditions (Temperature: -30°C to 60°C, Humidity: 5% to 95%, No condensation of moisture) to store the server.
 If this server, internal optional devices, and media set for the backup devices (tape cartridges) are moved from a cold place to a warm place in a short time, condensation will occur and cause malfunctions and failures when these are used in such state.
-To protect important stored data and property, make sure to wait for a sufficient period to use the server and components in the operating environment. - Reference: Time effective at avoiding condensation in winter (more than 10°C differences between the room temperature and atmospheric temperature) - Disk devices: Approximately 2 to 3 hours - Tape media: Approximately 1 day - This server does not support hibernation/standby function. - For optional devices, we recommend you use our NEC products.
+To protect important stored data and property, make sure to wait for a sufficient period to use the server and components in the operating environment.

+Reference: Time effective at avoiding condensation in winter (more than 10°C differences between the room temperature and atmospheric temperature)

+Disk devices: Approximately 2 to 3 hours

+Tape media: Approximately 1 day

+• For optional devices, we recommend you use our NEC products.
 Even if they are successfully installed or connected, installation of unsupported devices can cause the server to malfunction or even failure.
 You will be charged to repair failure or damage caused by use of such products even within warranty period.